DiGergo/interactive-fe-dev-memory-game-project/README.md

 # Memory Game
 =============
-This is a memory game inspired by th game Simon
+This is a memory game inspired by the game Simon.